 The Group provides a full range of banking services, principally in Turkey, including corporate banking, commercial banking, retail banking, private banking and capital market operations.
 The Group operates in a highly-competitive banking market in Turkey.
-As of June 30, 2016, 45 banks were operating in Turkey (excluding participation banks).
-Thirty-two of these were deposit-taking banks (including the Bank) and the remaining banks were investment and development banks (six participation banks, which conduct their business under different legislation in accordance with Islamic banking principles, are not included in this analysis).
+As of December 31, 2016, 45 banks were operating in Turkey (excluding participation banks).
+Thirty-two of these were depositaking banks (including the Bank) and the remaining banks were investment and development banks (five participation banks, which conduct their business under different legislation in accordance with Islamic banking principles, are not included in this analysis).
 Among the deposit-taking banks, three banks were state-controlled banks, eight were private domestic banks and 21 were private foreign banks.
-As of June 30, 2016, the Bank had the largest nationwide branch network and the largest ATM network among private sector banks in Turkey, with 1,354 domestic branches, 23 international branches and 6,552 domestic ATMs (sources for comparative data: Turkish Banks Association and Interbank Card Center).
+As of December 31, 2016, the Bank had the largest nationwide branch network and the largest

+ATM network among private sector banks in Turkey, with 1,351 domestic branches, 23 international branches and 6,550 domestic ATMs (sources for comparative data: Turkish Banks Association and Interbank Card Center).

-As of June 30, 2016, the Group's capital adequacy ratio was 15.1% (13.1% when calculated using Tier 1 capital only) calculated in accordance with Basel III rules that came into effect in Turkey on January 1, 2014.
+As of December 31, 2016, the Group's capital adequacy ratio was 14.3% (12.4% when calculated using Tier 1 capital only) calculated in accordance with Basel III rules that came into effect in Turkey on January 1, 2014.
 See "-Capital Adequacy" below.
-As of the same date, the Group's shareholders' equity was TL 39,681 million, its liquid asset ratio was 27.6% (27.1% as of December 31, 2015) and its cash loan-to-deposit ratio was 120.9% (125.1% as of December 31, 2015).
-The Group's net operating income was TL 5,012 million in 2014, TL 4,575 million in 2015 and TL 2,951 million for the six months ended June 30, 2016 (TL 2,350 million for the six months ended June 30, 2015) while its net period profit from continuing operations was TL 4,020 million in 2014, TL 3,740 million in 2015 and TL 2,436 million for the six months ended June 30, 2015).
+As of the same date, the Group's shareholders' equity was TL 41,727 million, its liquid asset ratio was 25.6% (27.1% as of December 31, 2015) and its cash loan-to-deposit ratio was 125.0% (125.1% as of December 31, 2015).
+The Group's net operating income was TL 5,012 million in 2014, TL 4,575 million in 2015 and TL 7,019 million in 2016 while its net period profit from continuing operations was TL 4,020 million in 2014, TL 3,740 million in 2015 and TL 5,683 million in 2016.

-As of June 30, 2016, the Bank: (a) was the largest bank in Turkey in terms of foreign currency-denominated loans, (b) was the largest private bank in Turkey in terms of shareholders' equity and (c) had the largest market shares of total assets, total loans, Turkish Lira-denominated loans, total deposits, Turkish Lira-denominated deposits and demand deposits among private sector banks (sources for comparative data: BRSA and Interbank Card Center), each as measured on a bank-only basis.
+As of December 31, 2016, the Bank: (a) was the largest bank in Turkey in terms of foreign currency-denominated loans, (b) was the largest private bank in Turkey in terms of shareholders' equity and (c) had the largest market shares of total assets, total loans, Turkish Lira-denominated loans, foreign currency-denominated loans, non-retail loans, total deposits, Turkish Lira-denominated deposits, foreign currency-denominated deposits and demand deposits among private sector banks (sources for comparative data: BRSA), each as measured on a bank-only basis.

 With its domestic Turkish focus and size and scope of operations, the Group's financial condition and results of operations have been significantly impacted by the Turkish economy, the real GDP of which has been volatile.
-After years of higher growth, real GDP growth was only 0.7% in 2008 and then declined by 4.8% in 2009, but significantly rebounded in 2010 (9.2%) and 2011 (8.8%); however, real GDP growth slowed to 2.1% in 2012 due in part to governmental efforts to slow the economy and the continuing impact of global macro-economic conditions.
-Turkey's real GDP grew by 4.2% in 2013, 3.0% in 2014, 4.0% in 2015 and 3.9% in the first six months of 2016.
+On December 12, 2016, Turkstat changed the calculation method of determining economic growth in Turkey and revised the figures that had previously been announced for previous periods from 1998 to date, which had been calculated in line with the former method.
+After years of higher growth, real GDP growth was only 0.8% in 2008 and then declined by 4.7% in 2009, but significantly rebounded in 2010 (8.5%) and 2011 (11.1%); however, real GDP growth slowed to 4.8% in 2012 due in part to governmental efforts to slow the economy and the continuing impact of global macro-economic conditions.
+Turkey's real GDP grew by 8.5% in 2013, 5.2% in 2014, 6.1% in 2015 and, after contracting by 1.8% in the third quarter of 2016, Turkey's real GDP grew by 2.9% in 2016.